ibmresilient/resilient-community-apps/fn_mcafee_tie/README.md

 In an App Host environment, cut and paste the contents of all the generated files into the App Settings Configuration tab in the Resilient UI in the File Locations ```/etc/rescircuits/fn_mcafee_tie```.

-Here is a screen shot of these files in an App Host environment:
+Here is a screenshot of these files in an App Host environment:
 ![screenshot: fn-mcafee-tie-config-files](./doc/screenshots/McAfee-TIE-config-files.png)

 ---